FAQ

 -

 No, to be eligible, the company must be located in the U.S. or Puerto Rico.
-LBAN’s goal is to grow the U.S. economy by empowering Latino entrepreneurship in the U.S. and Puerto Rico.
+LBAN’s goal is to grow the U.S. economy by empowering Latino entrepreneurship in the U.S.

 Do participants need to be U.S. citizens?